sadityakumar9211/go-res/README.md

 A recursive resolver which queries public DNS infrastructure recursively (from root-nameserver to the authoratative-nameserver for that particular domain) and responds with DNS response packet.

 ## Getting Started
+The easiest way to get started is through downloading and running the binaries on your platform from `binaries` directory.
+However, if you don't find any for your platform or want to DIY, you can follow below process:

 1. Clone this repository
 ```zsh
 git clone https://github.com/sadityakumar9211/go-res